APDevTeam/Movecraft/README.md

 [Discord](http://bit.ly/JoinAP-Dev)

 ## Development Environment
 Movecraft uses multiple versions of the Spigot server software for legacy support.
 As such, you need to run [BuildTools](https://www.spigotmc.org/wiki/buildtools/) for several versions before building the plugin.
 It doesn't matter where you do this, but inside the Movecraft directory is probably a bad place.
-We recommend building Spigot 1.14.4 & 1.16.5 with Java 13 and Java 17 to build 1.17.1 & 1.18.2.
+We recommend building Spigot 1.14.4 & 1.16.5 with Java 13 and Java 17 to build 1.17.1, 1.18.2 & 1.19.
 Alternatively, you can use GitHub codespaces and run the `setup.sh` script to build all the needed versions automatically.

 ```
 java -jar BuildTools.jar --rev 1.14.4 --compile craftbukkit
 java -jar BuildTools.jar --rev 1.16.5 --compile craftbukkit
 java -jar BuildTools.jar --rev 1.17.1 --remapped
 java -jar BuildTools.jar --rev 1.18.2 --remapped
+java -jar BuildTools.jar --rev 1.19 --remapped
 ```

 Once you have compiled CraftBukkit, it should continue to exist in your local maven repository, and thus you should need to compile each version at most one time.
 Once complete, run the following to build Movecraft through `maven`.